 Why can’t I bring in my friend’s paper for feedback?
 She’s busy and can’t find a time to visit the Writing Lab.

 We sympathize with your friend, but it is essential that we work directly with writers and their texts because our feedback is tailored toward each writer.
 And because writers themselves are intimately familiar with their writing projects, only they can sufficiently respond to the kinds of questions we will ask during sessions.
 Your busy friend may be able to visit one of our evening satellite locations or find help on the OWL.

 I don’t have a complete draft of my paper finished.
 Can I still work with a consultant?

 We are happy to work with you in any stage of the writing process, so complete drafts are not necessary.
+In fact, consultations are often more productive when the writer can discuss ideas during the development stage, before a draft is written.
 We can help you brainstorm and start a project, revise what you’ve already written, or polish a finished draft.

 My teacher has assigned a visual writing project (or a project with document design involved).
 Can you help me?

 Document design and visual arguments are important components of some writing projects, and not all course assignments are traditional essays or research papers.
 As a result, our consultants are trained to help writers with many different kinds of documents.

 Do you only provide feedback on class assignments?
 What if I’m working on a job application or personal statement?

 We are able to help writers with any projects, not just assignments for classes.
 We have trained Business Writing Consultants (BWCs) who can provide feedback on résumés, cover letters, and personal statements, and our graduate consultants can help with other documents as well.